 God seems to love prayers that are tenacious, faith-filled, and persistent.
 Let’s do what Jesus taught us: always pray and not lose heart!

-Annie and I are serving the Lord in the US and in Brazil.
+Annie and I are serving the Lord in the US, South America, and India.
 We would love to have you on our team!
 Just click here to get involved.
 Thanks so much!